issa-project/issa-pipeline/pipeline/README.md

  'body_text' : { DBPedia Spotlight or Entity-fishing response },
 }
 ```
-NB: the tools' responses are verbous and contain the full annotated text.
-The options to remove the text is provided to save the space.
-NB: GeoNames named entities are saved in the same way as Wikidata with an addition of GeoNamesID field.

 The following output files are generated:
 - JSON files with DBPedia named entities annotations
 - JSON files with Wikidata named entities annotations
 - JSON files with GeoNames named entities annotations

+>:point_right: The tools' responses are verbous and contain the full annotated text.
+The options to remove the text is provided to save the space.
+>:point_right: GeoNames named entities are saved in the same way as Wikidata with an addition of GeoNamesID field.

 Scripts are provided in directory [ner](./ner/).